 There’s some good news for multi-monitor Linux users fed up at not being able to share a specific screen in apps like Google Meet and Discord.

-Once this fix is accepted Chromium and Chromium-based apps (like Discord) will finally support full screen sharing on Linux in a manner similar to that on Windows and macOS.
+Once there Chromium and Chromium-based apps (like Discord) will be able to support full screen sharing on Linux in a manner similar to that on Windows and macOS.

 Not being a multi-monitor user, or someone who shares their screen often, I wasn’t aware of this particular limitation until recently.